RealDeuce/bfrd-obsidian/Backgrounds and Talents/Technical Talents.md

 You honed your skills to work in a particular profession.
 When you select this talent, decide what that profession is and gain these benefits:
 * Gain proficiency with one skill and a tool or vehicle relevant to your chosen profession.
 Alternatively, gain proficiency with any combination of two tools or vehicles relevant to your chosen profession.
 * Double your PB for one skill you are proficient with.
 That skill must not already double your PB.
 * You have advantage on checks you make where both a tool and skill you are proficient with would apply to the check.
-For example, when identifying a plant, if you are proficient with the herbalism kit and the Nature skill, your check would have advantage.
+For example, when identifying a plant, if you are proficient with the herbalism tools and the Nature skill, your check would have advantage.

 You can select this talent multiple times, but you must choose a different profession each time.
 # Touch of Luck